 - Reasonably wide choice of prefold size, so you can easily adjust if your child is a particularly light or heavy wetter.

 - You can buy your liners and wraps from the service, which is convenient (although there is unlikely to be much choice in the wraps - Mio wraps are often used by laundering services).

 - Some councils may subsidise an initial period of the service, as part of their commitment to reduce local waste levels.
 At least one local council provides a council tax rebate to users of the local nappy laundry service.

 - The cost.
-At £30 to £35 a month, this service is currently roughly in line with the price of disposables, but is becoming comparatively more expensive as the cost of disposables falls (a deliberate policy on the part of disposables manufacturers).
-That's a lot of money to pay just to avoid putting on a half wash every evening or a wash every couple of days.
-After all, you're already doing the hardest thing, which is taking off the flushable liner and popping it in the toilet.
+As of 2005 the cost was £30 to £35 a month.
+This service is currently roughly in line with the price of disposables, but is becoming comparatively more expensive as the cost of disposables falls (a deliberate policy on the part of disposables manufacturers).
+That's a lot of money to pay just to avoid putting on an extra wash every couple of days.
+After all, you're already doing the hardest thing, which is taking off the disposable liner and popping the poo in the toilet.
 Many people give up using a nappy laundry service at about 8 months, which is when the cost in comparison to disposables may no longer make sense.

 - Nappy Bin emptied no more than weekly, just like a binful of disposables (but without as much poo, and so no more smelly than the nappy bin for a home washer).
 In some areas, the bins may be emptied only fortnightly, although this is rare.